pirateking92/spaceTraders/README.md

 `VITE_TOKEN="YOUR_TOKEN_HERE"`

-(This has been shared)
+(This has been shared by email).

-from the main `stqs-main` folder, and then run
+From the main `stqs-main` folder, and then run

 `npm test`